romantudorofficial/romantudorofficial/README.md

 # About Me

 Hi!
-I'm Tudor, a Computer Science student living in Iași, Romania.
+I'm Tudor, a Computer Science student from Vatra Dornei, Romania who currently lives in Iași, Romania.
 Besides Computer Science, I like to spend my time travelling, watching movies and listening to music.
 I am also passionate about finance and personal development.

 # How To Reach Me